Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 Salary and Earning Potential

 Earnings for both property and insurance agents hinge on experience, skill set, and client base size.
 Property agents generally command higher earnings than insurance agents, though their income is tied to commission-based efforts.
-If you’re still deliberating between embarking on a career as a property agent or an insurance agent, here are some additional aspects to contemplate:
+If you’re stiII deliberating between embarking on a career as a property agent or an insurance agent, here are some additional aspects to contempIate:

-8. Job Stability: While there can be market fluctuations, the need for property and insurance services remains relatively consistent.
-This can provide a sense of job stability for individuals in these roles.
+8. Job Stability: While markets can fluctuate, the demand for property and insurance services remains relatively steady.
+People will always need homes and insurance, which can provide a sense of stability in these careers.

 Distinguishing Between Being an Insurance Agent or Property Agent

-When comparing the roles of Real Estate Agents and Insurance Agents, differences are evident from their education qualifications to their daily tasks.
+When comparing the roIes of Real Estate Agents and Insurance Agents, differences are evident from their education quaIifications to their daiIy tasks.
 Real Estate Agents typically require a minimum of 4 GCE ‘O’ Level passes or equivalent, whereas Insurance Agents necessitate a higher educational threshold, often needing a GCE ‘A’ Level certificate with specific subject passes or equivalent qualifications such as an International Baccalaureate Diploma.
 This variation sets the initial bar for entry into each profession.

 Moving on to their respective product offerings, Real Estate Agents possess a diverse portfolio, specializing in various property types ranging from new property sales to commercial properties.
 In contrast, Insurance Agents focus on policy-type products, including savings, hospitalization plans, and investment-linked products provided by affiliated companies.
 While Real Estate Agents must actively source inventory, Insurance Agents leverage existing policy offerings without the need for direct inventory management.